josh-angert/google-data-analytics-case-study/README.md

     - Month number & month name
     - Day type (i.e., weeekend or week day)
     - Season
+  - Cleaned the data (removed non-unique/duplicate values & incorrect data, checked for NULL values and removed NULLs using CTEs, conditional aggregation and DELETE/UPDATE commands.
+[Here is a link to the SQL script](https://github.com/josh-angert/google-data-analytics-case-study/blob/main/2.%20Clean.sql).
+    - Note, the script contains comments that explain how the queries work and why I chose to use certain queries.
+  - Created a new table, called Stations.
+The table contains disticnt list of the stations listed in the dataset (784 stations) and their respective latitude/longitude coordinates.
+I utilized temp tables, Unions and SELECT/INSERT INTO commands.
+[Here is a link to the SQL script](https://github.com/josh-angert/google-data-analytics-case-study/blob/main/3.%20Create%20Stations.sql).

 ### 5. Analyzing the Data